graphql/graphql.github.io/site/docs/Learn-Queries.md

 Now, in our client code, we can simply pass a different variable rather than needing to construct an entirely new query.
 This is also in general a good practice for denoting which arguments in our query are expected to be dynamic - we should never be doing string interpolation to construct queries from user-supplied values.

+#### Variable definitions

+The variable definitions are the part that looks like `($episode: Episode)` in the query above.
+It works just like the argument definitions for a function in a typed language.
+It lists all of the variables, prefixed by `$`, followed by their type, in this case `Episode`.

+All declared variables must be either scalars, enums, or input object types.
+So if you want to pass a complex object into a field, you need to know what input type that matches on the server.
+Learn more about input object types on the Schema page.

+Variable definitions can be optional or required.
+In the case above, since there isn't an `!` next to the `Episode` type, it's optional.
+But if the field you are passing the variable into requires a non-null argument, then the variable has to be required as well.

-### Operation name
+#### Operation name

-One thing we also saw in the example above is that our query has acquired a _name_.
+One thing we also saw in the example above is that our query has acquired an _operation name_.
 Up until now, we have been using a shorthand syntax where we omit both the `query` keyword and the query name, but in production apps it's useful to use these to make our code less ambiguous.

 Think of this just like a function name in your favorite programming language.
 For example, in JavaScript we can easily work only with anonymous functions, but when we give a function a name, it's easier to track it down, debug our code, and log when it's called.
 In the same way, GraphQL query and mutation names, along with fragment names, can be a useful debugging tool on the server side to identify different GraphQL requests.